xircleag/layer-patch/README.md

     participants: ["mary", "joe", "fred", "sue"]

-**Set operation means that if the value is already there, its a no-op.**
+**Add to Set means that if the value is already there, its a no-op.**

 Initial State: